dukt/twitter/en/installation.md

 1. Drop `twitter` plugin folder in `craft/plugin`.
 1. Go to **Admin / Twitter** and follow the installation instructions.

-Now that the plugin is installed, go to : {entry:469:link}
+Now that the plugin is installed, go to : [Connect to Twitter](connect-twitter.md)

 ## Install with composer